 Plan where you want to go

-You should plan which temples you don’t want to miss.
+It would be best to plan which temples you don’t want to miss.
 Popular temples are Angkor Wat, Bayon, Ta Prohm (Tomb Raider Temple), Preah Khan, and Banteay Srei (further away from the city).

 Clothes: Dress politely to visit Angkor Archaeological Park.
 Do not wear skirts, pants and sleeveless shirts.
 The guards will not allow you to enter if the clothes are not suitable.

-Be prepared for changes in weather
+Be prepared for weather changes.

 It’s fine if you are in Siem Reap during the dry season.
 However, in the rainy season, sudden rains will make you unprepared.
 If you go at this time, you should have raincoats and umbrellas ready.